Talking to kids about race is good for ALL kids!

 Using proven strategies for guiding kids’ understanding of race gives them the knowledge, empathy, experiences and skills they need to navigate our diverse world and help build a more fair and inclusive society.

 Kids learn about race early and everyday from many sources.
-Ignoring what they’re learning about race is harmful - especially for kids of color but also for White kids.
+Ignoring what they’re learning about race can cause kids harm, especially kids of color.
 When kids are left on their own to make sense of race they are much more likely to internalize biases and have their mental health and emotional wellbeing negatively impacted.

 Research on kids racial learning has shown over and over that there are strategies for raising kids with healthy racial attitudes and behaviors and that doing so - including talking about race, racism and racial justice - protects kids and helps them thrive.